Jackson Heights: Education

-Jackson Heights generally has a lower ratio of college-educated residents than the rest of the city as of 2018.
+Jackson Heights generally has a lower proportion of college-educated residents than the rest of the city as of 2018.
 While 27% of residents age 25 and older have a college education or higher, 30% have less than a high school education and 47% are high school graduates or have some college education.
 By contrast, 39% of Queens residents and 43% of city residents have a college education or higher.
 The percentage of Jackson Heights students excelling in math rose from 41% in 2000 to 65% in 2011, and reading achievement rose from 46% to 49% during the same time period.

 Jackson Heights's rate of elementary school student absenteeism is less than the rest of New York City.
-In Jackson Heights, 12% of elementary school students missed twenty or more days per school year, lower than the citywide average of 20%.
+In Jackson Heights, 12% of elementary school students missed 20 or more days per school year, lower than the citywide average of 20%.
 Additionally, 78% of high school students in Jackson Heights graduate on time, more than the citywide average of 75%.

 Schools

-New York City Department of Education operates public schools.
+The New York City Department of Education operates public schools.
 Schools in Jackson Heights include P.S.
 69 Jackson Heights School, P.S.
 149 Christa McAuliffe School, P.S.
 212, P.S 222 FF Christopher A. Santora School, I.S.
 145 Joseph Pulitzer School, P.S.
 152, and I.S.
 230.

 Charter schools include the Pre-K–12 school Renaissance Charter School.

-Private schools in the neighborhood include Saint Joan of Arc School (Pre-K3 to 8 grade), Our Lady of Fatima School (Pre-K to 8 grade), Monsignor McClancy Memorial High School, a school which turned co-ed by the end of the 2012 school year, though technically located in East Elmhurst.
-Garden School, a private, non-profit 501(c)(3) independent school within Jackson Heights, enrolls 300 students from grades Nursery–Grade 12.
+Private schools in the neighborhood include Saint Joan of Arc School (Pre-K3 to 8th grade), Our Lady of Fatima School (Pre-K to 8th grade), and Monsignor McClancy Memorial High School, a school in East Elmhurst that became co-ed after the 2012 school year.
+Garden School, a private, nonprofit 501(c)(3) independent school in Jackson Heights, enrolls 300 students from grades Nursery–Grade 12.